Thibedeau History, Family Crest & Coats of Arms

 Early Notables of the Thibedeau family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Thibedeau Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Thibedeau Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Thibedeau family to the New World and Oceana
+Migration of the Thibedeau family

 Some of the first settlers of this family name or some of its variants were: Hippolyte Thivierge, who with his new wife Renée Hervé arrived in New France in 1659, a monument can be seen in Sainte-Famille, Quebec commemorating their arrival.